justinh9/justinh9/index.md

 <p>
-	I'm a grade 11 student at Hugh McRoberts Secondary School and also a concurrent student studying mathematics at the University of British Columbia.
+	I'm a grade 11 student at Hugh McRoberts Secondary School and also a concurrent student studying mathematics at the <a href="https://www.ubc.ca/">University of British Columbia</a>.
 I'm most passionate about math contests/olympiads but I also enjoy learning chemistry, physics and a myriad of other subjects.
 </p>
 <h2> Hobbies </h2>
 <ul>